saps2412/SpineNuancesWebsite/content/english/ostapek/stability_stimulation.md

 draft: false
 ---

-ostaPek® carbon composite cages and plates meet the mechanical strength requirements to ensure primary stability and strength throughout the bone fusion mass development.
+ostaPek® carbon composite cages and plates meet the mechanical requirements to ensure primary stability and strength throughout the bone fusion mass development.

 At the same time, the stiffness of ostaPek® constructs is designed to provide an active stimulation of the bone cells during the development of the bone fusion mass.